intrajp/signage-on-pi/README.md

-Download from package from https://git.busybox.net/buildroot.
+Download the package from https://git.busybox.net/buildroot.

 For now, this package is amenable to us.

 buildroot-2018.05.tar.gz

-unzip the package.
+untar the package.

 goto rasberrypi2 on this project.

-copy config_signage_on_pi2 as .config.
+copy config_signage_on_pi2 as .config to the directory buildroot.
 ```
 $ make menuconfig
 ```